FanHuaRan/ICOWebSite/README.md

 # ICOWebSite
-**ICOWebSite**  is a simple web for convert image to ico for online.
+**ICOWebSite**  is a simple web for convert image to ico for online.the demo site is http://www.fanhuaran.site:8080/ICOWeb

 ## frameworks ##